why is the ocean salty

 While rivers also carry dissolved minerals to the ocean, their salt contribution is dwarfed by the immense amount released through weathering over vast geological timescales.
 Additionally, some minerals are used by marine organisms or form insoluble compounds that settle on the ocean floor, preventing them from accumulating like sodium and chloride.

-Have you ever wondered why is the ocean salty but the lake near your house doesn’t?
+Have you ever wondered why the ocean is salty but the lake near your house isn’t?
 It all boils down to water flow and the type of minerals involved.

 Freshwater Flow:

-• Lakes are constantly getting refilled by freshwater from rivers and streams.
-This freshwater dilutes any minerals that might be present.
+• Lakes are constantly refilled with freshwater from rivers and streams, which dilutes any minerals present.

-• Unlike oceans, most lakes also have an outlet, allowing water to flow out.
-This continuous flow prevents a buildup of minerals in the lake, including salt.
+• Unlike oceans, most lakes also have an outlet, allowing water to flow.
+This continuous flow prevents the lake’s buildup of minerals, including salt.

 Mineral Makeup: